 Sally Storey gives her top kitchen lighting ideas to make the most of this room which sits at the heart of the home and ensure you get your kitchen lighting design right.

-Kitchen lighting design needs to have the most flexible lighting scheme in the home to reflect the wide range of functions which kitchens are now used for.
+Kitchen lighting design needs to have the most flexible interior lighting scheme in the home to reflect the wide range of functions which kitchens are now used for.
 Kitchen lighting needs to adapt from a bright, general light for the day, especially in dark kitchens as a supplement to daylight, to children’s tea and home work at dusk, to an intimate light for dining in the evening.
+Good positioning of light fittings is key to achieve this.

 Top of my kitchen lighting ideas is to ensure great task lighting.
 This is key to ensure the best shadow-free light in which to work is provided.
 Under cupboard lighting is ideal for lighting work surfaces either with LED Under Cupboard Lights.

 An alternative way of lighting the work surface below cabinets is to use a linear light source such as the LED Contour strip.
 This provides a continuous lighting effect which is ideal for today’s contemporary kitchens.
 Unusual solutions can involve back-lighting a glass splash back which could change colour.

-Always light the centre of an island either with recessed downlights or simple decorative pendants so you can see to work by and put these on a separate circuit to you perimeter lights.
+Always light the centre of an island either with LED recessed downlights or simple decorative pendants so you can see to work by and put these on a separate circuit to you perimeter lights.
 Often for added impact a pair of Polespring LEDs look good or consider the Square Double LED, as shown here, for a contemporary look.

 In a kitchen with high ceilings, look at visually lowering the sense of scale by adding low hanging pendants over the island.
 This can also help delineate the space in an open plan kitchen.
 Add Polespring LED downlights in between the pendants to ensure that you have good task lighting on the work surface below.